stmar89/IsomClAbVarFqCommEndAlg/doc/ListOfCommands.md

 - J is a WR-ideal with maximal endomorphism ring OA which is stable under the action of F and V=pF^-1, for some semilinear operator F with the Frobenius property of and of W-type;
 - den_ideal = p^m0\*J+P01^M\*J, where P01 is the product of the maximal ideals of WR which are above the unique local-local maximal ideal of R, and M is chosen so that P01^MJ c J locally at every such maximal ideal;
 - Qm0 is the abelian group J/den_ideal and qm0 is the quotient map J->Qm0;
 - FQm0 and Vm0 are additive maps induced by semilinear operators F and V as above.
-They represent the Frobenius and Verschiebung acting on Dieudonne modules.
+They represent the Frobenius and Verschiebung acting on Dieudonné modules.
 The attribute SemilinearOperators needs to be computed beforehand, during a run of IsomorphismClassesDieudonneModulesCommEndAlg.
-During this run, the integer m0 is automatically computed by the program to guarantee that every fractional W'R-ideal I' whose extension to OA is F and V stable ideal J and den_ideal c I'.
+During this run, the integer m0 is automatically computed by the program to guarantee that every fractional W'R-ideal I' whose extension to OA is F and V stable such that I' c J and den_ideal c I'.
 These two conditions allow us to verify if I' is a W'R\{F,V\} ideal, that is, (the local-local-part) of a Dieudonne module of some abelian variety in isog.</em>

 > <pre><b>IsomorphismClassesDieudonneModulesCommEndAlg</b>(isog::IsogenyClassFq : IncreaseMinimumPrecisionForSemilinearFVBy:=0)->SeqEnum[AlgEtQIdl]</pre>
-<em>Given an isogeny class of abelian varieties over Fq with commutative endomorphism algebra returns representatives of the isomorphism classes of th local-local parts of the Dieudonné modules of the varieteis.
+<em>Given an isogeny class of abelian varieties over Fq with commutative endomorphism algebra returns representatives of the isomorphism classes of the local-local parts of the Dieudonné modules of the varieties.
 These representatives are given as fractional WR-ideals, where WR is defined as in DiedudonneAlgebraCommEndAlg, which are stable under the action of semilinar operators F and V=pF^-1, where F has the Frobenius property and is of W-type.
 See the paper for the definitions.
 The action of F and V is computed on a quotient, whose size is determined by a precision parameter m.
 This m is calculated automatically to guarantee that the output of this function is correct.
 One can increase this parameter by setting the VarArg IncreaseMinimumPrecisionForSemilinearFVBy to a strinctly positive value.
 The operators can be recovered using SemilinearOperators.</em>

 ## List of instrinsics in ./IsomorphismClasses.m: